nikhilkalhan92/Project-4---Full-Stack/README.md

 #### 3

-Linking my blog to Cloudinary after signing up,creating ana ccount and copying the key into settings.py
+Linking my blog to Cloudinary after signing up,creating an account and copying the key into settings.py

 ![pic3](media/pic3.png)